Following Franz Kafka in Prague: the places he lived and worked

 In 1911, the 32-year-old Albert Einstein spent 16 months in Prague.
 He said that living in Prague helped him develop his theories.

-Outside of the (once upon a time) salon, a plaque commemorates the encounters in Czech and English.
-It reads: “Here, in the salon of Mrs. Berta Fanta, Albert Einstein, professor of Prague University in 1910 to 1912, founder of the theory of relativity, Nobel Prize winner, played the violin and met his friends, famous writers Max Brod and Franz Kafka.
+Outside the (once-upon-a-time) salon, a plaque commemorates the encounters in both Czech and English.
+It reads: “Here, in the salon of Mrs. Berta Fanta, Albert Einstein, professor of Prague University from 1910 to 1912, founder of the theory of relativity, Nobel Prize winner, played the violin and met his friends, famous writers Max Brod and Franz Kafka.

 The house at the Minute